 Museums, Cultural Heritage and Collections

 The central theme of this course is the collection, presentation, conservation and management of cultural heritage, in the past and in the present day, in a national and international context.
-The emphasis will be on the historical development of the museum and on architectural, social and theoretical issues concerning contemporary museums, museums presentations and cultural heritage.
+The emphasis will be on the development of the museum and on architectural, social and theoretical issues concerning contemporary museums and museum presentations.

 - Knowing why and in what ways individuals and institutions have collected cultural objects and have established heritage collections.

-- Basic knowledge of the ways in which heritage collections in the course of time have been made accessible to, and have been used by various audiences.
+- Basic knowledge of the ways in which heritage collections in the course of time have been made accessible to various audiences.

 - Being able to classify, characterize and analyse heritage collections.

 - Being able to identify and understand crucial historical and contemporary museum practices and debates.

 - Being experienced in writing short critical essays on museum matters: e.g. on museum architecture and museum exhibitions.

 - Monday 15-17 hrs and Wednesday 11-13 hrs (two times a week!).